25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 18. Stony Hill Farms – Chester, New Jersey

-PYO crops, including strawberries, pumpkins, raspberries, blueberries, apples, vegetables, and flowers, are available.
-Pre-cut Christmas trees, roping, and wreaths are sold during the season’s end.
+It has a 20,000-square-foot greenhouse.
+PYO crops include strawberries, pumpkins, raspberries, blueberries, apples, vegetables, and flowers.
+Pre-cut Christmas trees, roping, and wreaths are sold at the end of the season.

 19. Races Strawberry Hill Farm – Belvidere, NJ

-Races Strawberry Hill Farm is an exclusive U-pick farm.
-The farm, established in 1956, only grows strawberries.
-Customers get to pick different varieties of strawberries during the picking season.
+Races Strawberry Hill Farm is an exclusive U-pick farm established in 1956.
+The farm grows only strawberries; customers can choose from different varieties during the picking season.

 Strawberries at Races Strawberry Hill Farm